Environment and Legislation

-This course reviews the establishment and verification of systems for environmental protection, considering both legal and economic aspects.
-It will conclude with a practical review of environmental protection as applied in the nuclear industry.
+This course will describe the legislative framework of environmental protection, describing the major concepts in the field.
+It will review the establishment and verification of systems for environmental protection, considering both legal and economic aspects and will conclude with a practical review of environmental protection as applied in the nuclear industry.

 On successful completion of this course, you will be able to: